 Electives may be taken at other medical schools.
 For "away" electives, all documentation must be submitted to the Office of the Registrar prior to the projected elective.
 Each student must make certain the RWJMS Registrar has received the necessary approvals from the Registrar at the 'host' medical school before the elective has begun.

 Note: This is the responsibility of the individual student, not the Registrar.
 If all approvals are not obtained and received by the RWJMS Registrar prior to the start of the elective, the student will NOT receive credit for the elective.

 To aid in exploring opportunities at other medical schools, the AAMC has comprised the Extramural Elective Compendium, which lists all the LCME approved medical schools which allow outside students to do electives at their institutions.
 Also available, is the AMA Graduate Medical Education Directory (the "Green Book" located in the Office of Student Affairs.

 Many schools are using VSAS, the Visiting Student Application Service.
 This is an automated application process designed and managed by the AAMC to streamline the process.
 For more information Click Here to view participating institutions and navigate to the VSAS "How to Use" Guide for Students.
 You may also call the 'Host' school or the RWJMS Registrar's Office.

 Individually Designed Electives

-Students have the opportunity to develop an individually designed elective in concert with a Faculty Member.
+Students have the opportunity to develop an Individually Designed Elective (IDE) in concert with a Faculty Member.
 The experience must be clearly different from any preclinical or clinical elective currently offered by RWJMS.
 Written approvals must be given first by the proposed Elective Director, then by the Associate Dean of Student Affairs, and finally by the Registrar.